 Lauren Ritter is the Executive Vice President of the NSHSS Fellows Program, where she acts as a communications strategist working to develop ways to connect NSHSS alumni with each other, current high school students and resources that can assist them after they graduate college.
 She has been actively involved with the National Society of High School Scholars since she joined in 2003, serving as a Student Council Member while she attended Cornell University.
 Graduating Cornell in May 2013, Lauren majored in Human Development with a minor in Gerontology.
 She was very active in various aspects of student life on campus, serving as Sports Editor of The Cornell Daily Sun’s 130th Editorial Board, Executive Director of the Willard Straight Hall Student Union Board and Pub Director of the Bear’s Den Pub Committee.
 Lauren was also a re-founding sister of the Phi Sigma Sigma, Beta Xi chapter in 2011.
 In addition to student activities and Greek life, Lauren worked in the Cornell Infant Studies Lab, where she studied early cognition and language development.
 Lauren has continued to be active in the Cornell alumni network, serving on three separate alumni boards.
 Currently Lauren is a second year law student at the University of Richmond T.C.
 Williams School of Law, where she hopes to pursue a career as an advocate for underrepresented individuals.
 Lauren is very passionate about mentoring and building personal relationships, so she hopes to build a strong network of NSHSS alumni in the Fellows Program.

-Kolby Keo currently serves as Special Assistant to the Executive Director at the University of California Washington Program (UCDC).
-He oversees external relations, fellowship and mentorship programs, and strategic initiatives.
-Prior to UCDC, he worked as a legislative aide for a Member of the United States House of Representatives.
-Kolby also serves as Senior Vice President for the global nonprofit Young Professionals in Foreign Policy (YPFP), where he leads a team of over 100 volunteers in Washington, DC and coordinates with YPFP’s branches in New York, London, and Brussels.
+Kolby is a senior associate at The Harbour Group where he manages public diplomacy programming and digital strategy for national governments.
+He previously led external engagement for the University of California Washington Program (UCDC) and also worked as a legislative aide in the United States Congress.
+Kolby also serves as president of the global nonprofit Young Professionals in Foreign Policy (YPFP), board secretary of YNPNdc, vice president of the UC Irvine Alumni Association DC Chapter, and is a 14-year volunteer for the American Youth Soccer Organization (AYSO).
+From 2013-15, he was appointed city commissioner for parks, recreation and arts for his hometown, Garden Grove, California.
 Kolby received his BA in political science from the University of California, Irvine, graduating summa cum laude with the Chancellor’s Award of Distinction.
-He is a proud transfer alum from Orange Coast College in Costa Mesa, California, where he served as student body president, district trustee, and held regional and statewide offices representing California’s community college students.
+He is a proud transfer alum from Orange Coast College in Costa Mesa, California, where he served as student body president, on the board of trustees, and held regional and statewide offices representing California’s community college students.
 Kolby is a proud member of the NSHSS community and is determined to help build a thriving Fellows alumni network.

 Elizabeth Blanchette is a graduate of Liberty University, where she received her Master of Arts in Executive Leadership.
 Her achievements include inductions into several graduate business honor societies and recognition as a gold medallion recipient with a 4.00 grade point average.
 She is a summa cum laude graduate of Eastern Nazarene College (ENC).
 During her undergraduate studies at ENC, Ms. Blanchette was awarded numerous scholarships, inducted into the Phi Delta Lambda international honor society, and named one of five outstanding seniors in her graduating class.
 Ms. Blanchette is honored to serve as Vice President of Alumni Relations for the National Society of High School Scholars Executive Fellows Board.
 Elizabeth has been a member of the NSHSS since 2010, serving as an NSHSS Ambassador, a four-year member of the NSHSS Student Council, and a member of the College Student Council before joining the Executive Fellows Board.
 Ms. Blanchette has traveled extensively, interning with youth programs – in management positions - in England, France, Ireland, and Wales.
 She is passionate about changing lives through investing and inspiring the youth of the world.
 Through developing relationships and connections with NSHSS alumni, fellows, high school members, educators, and families, Ms. Blanchette hopes to assist and advance the alumni in their pursuit of excellence, while fostering a lifelong and worldwide NSHSS community based on fellowship and engagement.